confluentinc/ksql/design-proposals/klip-15-new-api-and-client.md

 and threading model.
 Not to mention reduced dependencies and better resource usage.
 This will set us up better for the kinds of high throughput operations that we will need to implement efficiently now that the project has pivoted to a more active application facing server rather than a more passive DDL engine.
-A further advantage of using Vert.x on the server is that Vert.x has support for GraphQL which will make the implementation of
-GraphQL for ksqlDB relatively simple compared to having to implement it from scratch.

 ## Public APIS

 The following changes / additions to APIs will occur:

+* We will provide a new HTTP2 based streaming API.
+This will not be accessible using HTTP1.1
 * The current chunked streaming and websockets streaming endpoints will be retired.
+* The old API will be migrated to Vert.x possibly with some modifications and be accessible over HTTP1.1 and HTTP 2
-* The client will provide a new public API
+* The Java client will provide a new public API
-* We will provide a new wire protocol for client<->server communication.

 ## Design

 ### The client

-* The Java client will provide an API based on JDK 9 flow / reactive streams and completable future
+* The Java client will provide an API based on Reactive Streams and completable future.
+We can also consider providing a JDK 9 shim using the Flow API for those users using Java 9+
 * The networking will be handled by Vert.x (which uses Netty).
-Both Vert.x and Netty are very widely used toolkits which are known for great performance, and have few dependencies.
 * The client will have minimal transitive jar dependencies - this is important as the client will be embedded in end user applications.
 * Client connections are designed to be re-used.
 * The client will be thread-safe.